Frequently Asked Questions about Using the HPC Cluster

 The home, project, and staging file systems are shared, which means that your usage can impact and be impacted by the activities of other users.

-For more details on the staging and local scratch file systems, see the Temporary Disk Space page.
+For more details on the staging and local scratch file systems, see the Working File System page.

 How do I share my project data with another user?